callum-jones19/leadlight/notes.md

     1. See [this](https://steinbergmedia.github.io/vst3_dev_portal/pages/Technical+Documentation/Locations+Format/Plugin+Format.html?highlight=.vst3%20file#for-the-windows-platform)
        link for an explanation of how we can actually bundle this into a VST3 file.
     2. I want to briefly pause this though to focus a bit more on testing.
+    3. (Post benchmarking setup) So, even though simply renaming the file into a `.vst3` does work, I want to do it 'properly', in case it's otherwise missing important metadata.
+    4. TO understand this, we're going to go through the `nih_plug_xtask` module on the GitHub repo, and see what it's doing to the built files to eventually bundle it into a `.vst3` file from the raw sys library.
+         1. If we run the xtask with `bundle`, then it does a two-stage operation.
+            Firstly, it build's the library.
+This is what would normally happen when we run `cargo build --release`.
+It then, however, runs a function called `bundle`.
+         2. When this runs, it checks the build directory for a `lib_path`, which I would assume is the `.so` file (on Linux).
+         3. If we are bundling a library, not a binary (which is the case here), then it will execute a function called `bundle_plugin`.
+This then has a few branching conditionals for what sort of plugin we are bundling (e.g., CLAP, VST2, VST3, etc.)
+         4. For VST3, this will create the bundle path (the `.vst3` folder), then create the necessary subfolders.
+At this stage, it will also compile all the bundle metadata needed for MacOS and Steinberg.
+         5. Something to look into - I think the reason for `.vst3` files essentially just being a folder is that it lets you bundle multiple libraries into one plugin - look into this more.
+         6. So, in theory I could just move the `.so` file into a folder ending with `.vst3`, but this may cause compatibility issues for Mac?
+More importantly, though, the xtask bundler will detect which formats your code supports without any extra setup needed.
+            That is, if you have the enable vst3 support macro in your plugin, or the enable CLAP support macro, the bundler will detect this and do it automatically.
+              1. Because of this, I'm just going to use the provided bundler.
+                 No point re-inventing the wheel.